AliceHill-ST10437405/ST10437405-IMADAssignment2/README.md

 Step 7: Pushed the changes to the Github repository using the command git push -u origin master.

-I used four images in the app, all obtained from Google:

 These are the steps I used to obtain and place the dog images: